 GW Department of Dermatology Presents at American Academy of Dermatology Annual Meeting

-The George Washington University (GW) School of Medicine and Health Sciences (SMHS) Department of Dermatology will have a large presence at the upcoming American Academy of Dermatology Association (AAD) Annual Meeting.
-The meeting will be held at the Walter E. Washington Convention Center in Washington, D.C., March 1–5.
+The George Washington University (GW) School of Medicine and Health Sciences Department of Dermatology will have a strong presence at the upcoming American Academy of Dermatology (AAD) Virtual Meeting Experience (VMX) reporting on both innovative bench and clinical research ongoing in the department.
+The meeting will be held virtually due to COVID-19 restrictions, April 23-25.

 AAD is the largest, most influential dermatology group in the United States.
 With a membership of more than 20,000, it represents nearly all practicing dermatologists in the U.S., as well as a growing number of international dermatologists.

 The weekend will feature a series of live moderated Q&A sessions:

 • Adam Friedman, MD, chair of the Department of Dermatology and professor of dermatology, will speak at the Acne and Rosacea Symposium on the “Microbiome and Its Importance in Acne and Rosacea.”
 (April 23, 3:30 p.m.)

 • Friedman will also present during the Hot Topics session on “Frenemies: Dysbiosis and Skin Disease.”
 (April 24, 9 a.m.)